sharvesh24/Health-Hub/README.md

 Once the user inputs their information, the ML model searches from a dataset and displays the result.

 Datasets used in this application in taken from kaggle.
+The datasets used in this program has been attached in the repository herewith.

 Python's tkinter GUI is used in creating the frontend part of this application.